Teenage mental health conditions: assessment and diagnosis

 There’s growing evidence that mindfulness is also effective with children and teenagers.

-As your child progresses with a course of treatment, you might need to go back to your GP for a review.
+As your child progresses with a course of treatment, he might need to go back to the GP for a review.
 This is especially the case if your child has a GP Mental Health Care Plan under Medicare.
 Along with other mental health professionals working with your child, the GP will watch and review your child’s progress to make sure the treatment is working.

 Depending on your child’s progress, the GP or your mental health professional might suggest alternative approaches or that your child keeps going with the current treatment.

-At the end of treatment it can be good to review your child’s progress and celebrate his achievements.
+At the end of treatment it can be good to review your child’s progress and celebrate her achievements.